The Invisible Maniac: Plot

-A psychiatrist informs the mother of young Dornwinkle that he is a genius, but has the potential for madness and that with proper nurturing, he will be fine.
+A psychiatrist informs the mother of young Dornwinkle that he is a genius, but has the potential for madness; however, with proper nurturing, he will be fine.
 The mother catches her son peeping at a neighbor undressing.
-She berates him as a sexual deviant and that women are evil, traumatizing young Dornwinkle.
+She berates him as a sexual deviant and tells him that women are evil, traumatizing young Dornwinkle.

-Twenty years later, Dornwinkle, now a scientist that specializes in molecular reconstruction, provides a demonstration of his invisibility serum to a group of the world's most prestigious scientists.
+Twenty years later, Dornwinkle, now a scientist specializing in molecular reconstruction, provides a demonstration of his invisibility serum to a group of the world's most prestigious scientists.
 The demonstration fails miserably and the scientists humiliate Dornwinkle.
 Dornwinkle goes into a rage and murders four of them.
-He is convicted of a quadruple homicide, but rather than being sent to prison, he is sent to a psychiatric hospital for the criminally insane.
+He is convicted of quadruple homicide, but rather than being sent to prison, he is sent to a psychiatric hospital for the criminally insane.

-After escaping from the hospital, Dornwinkle is hired as a substitute high school physics teacher under the pseudonym, Dr. Kevin Smith.
+After escaping from the hospital, Dornwinkle is hired as a substitute high school physics teacher under the pseudonym Dr. Kevin Smith.
 The students devise a plot to harass their new teacher, which Dornwinkle overhears.
-Meanwhile, Dornwinkle continues to work on his invisibility serum, which he eventually achieves.
+Meanwhile, Dornwinkle continues to work on his invisibility serum, which is eventually successful.
 After taking the serum, Dornwinkle notes the effects it has on his dreams, fantasizing about the girls he teaches.

-The students execute their plan to harass Dornwinkle, which further makes him angrier and angrier.
+The students execute their plan to harass Dornwinkle, which makes him angrier and angrier.
 Mrs. Cello, the principal of the school, who has already seduced one student, attempts to seduce Dornwinkle.
-When he rebuffs her advancements, she threatens to fire him and call the police.
-He then presumes to decide to accept her sexual proposal, but kills her instead with a letter opener.
+When he rebuffs her advances, she threatens to fire him and call the police.
+He then pretends to decide to accept her sexual proposal, but kills her instead with a letter opener.
 This event, combined with the side effects of the invisibility serum, puts him over the edge and sends him on a killing spree.